 - Purpose: Better organize files on your device

-- Safe because: Basic system utilities, no content streaming
+- Why is it safe: Basic system utilities, no content streaming

 Web Browsers